Vantiq/vantiq-extension-sources/camelComponent/README.md

 If the Vantiq application wants to deal with these, it does not want to know all possible variations here -- that is, after all, the purpose of an integration system: to manage these discrepancies.
-To ease the handling of these situation, the Vantiq Camel Component can duplicate (NOT replace) these header values into alternative names.
+To ease the handling of these situations, the Vantiq Camel Component can duplicate (NOT replace) these header values into alternative names.
 When this is requested, the original set of headers will be sent or received, but the duplicates with values will be sent or received as well.

 To do this, the Camel system must be configured with a Bean of type `io.vantiq.extsrc.camel.HeaderDuplicationBean`, containing a Map<String, String> where the keys of the map represent the header names to be duplicated, and the values are the new header names into which the header value will be duplicated.
-(Note: we do this via a configured bean since the number of headers could be large, and having URI of great length is sometimes problemnatic.)
+(Note: we do this via a configured bean since the number of headers could be large, and having URI of great length is sometimes problematic.)

 To use this, add the `headerDuplicationBeanName` component/endpoint option with the value being the name of the bean containing the map described above.
-Note that this header duplication is performed only when the `structuredMessageHeader` is present with the value `true`.
+Note that this header duplication is performed only when the URI parameter `structuredMessageHeader` is present with the value `true`.
 In other cases, it is silently ignored.

 For example, using a Java example, if you want to duplicate the `CamelComponentContentType` header into the